Tilray Brands, Inc. to Announce Third Quarter Fiscal 2023 Financial Results on April 10, 2023

-/EIN News/ -- NEW YORK and LEAMINGTON, Ontario, March 27, 2023 (GLOBE NEWSWIRE) -- Tilray Brands, Inc. (“Tilray” or the “Company”) (Nasdaq: TLRY; TSX: TLRY), a leading global cannabis-lifestyle and consumer packaged goods company, today announced that the Company will release financial results for its third quarter ended February 28, 2023 on April 10, 2023 after the market close.
+NEW YORK and LEAMINGTON, Ontario, March 27, 2023 (GLOBE NEWSWIRE) -- Tilray Brands, Inc. ("Tilray" or the "Company") TLRYTLRY, a leading global cannabis-lifestyle and consumer packaged goods company, today announced that the Company will release financial results for its third quarter ended February 28, 2023 on April 10, 2023 after the market close.

 Live Audio Webcast